 - 1 carton (8 ounces) frozen whipped topping, thawed

 - Colored nonpareils and chopped peanuts, optional

 - In a large bowl, beat the eggs, sugar and oil until light and lemon-colored.
 Combine the flour, cocoa, baking powder and salt; gradually add to sugar mixture until well blended.
 Stir in peanuts.

-- Spread into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 25-28 minutes or until a toothpick inserted near the center comes out with moist crumbs (do not overbake).
+- Spread into a greased 13x9-in. baking pan.
+Bake at 350° for 25-28 minutes or until a toothpick inserted in the center comes out with moist crumbs (do not overbake).
 Cool on a wire rack.

 - Line a 2-1/2-qt. bowl with a double layer of plastic wrap.
 Break brownies into pieces about 2 in. square; set aside a third of the pieces.
 Line the bottom and sides of prepared bowl with remaining brownie pieces, pressing firmly to completely cover to within 1 in. of rim.
 Fill brownie-lined bowl with ice cream, pressing down firmly.
 Top with reserved brownie pieces, covering ice cream completely.
 Cover and freeze overnight.

 - To serve, uncover and invert onto a serving plate.
 Let stand for 10 minutes before removing bowl and plastic wrap.
 Spread whipped topping over top and sides of dessert; drizzle with chocolate syrup.
 Garnish with nonpareils and peanuts if desired.
 Cut into wedges with a sharp knife.

 Nutrition Facts1 piece: 479 calories, 22g fat (8g saturated fat), 90mg cholesterol, 190mg sodium, 64g carbohydrate (45g sugars, 1g fiber), 7g protein.